top of page

 The “Aging, Skeletal Degeneration and Regeneration” program encompasses nine interconnected sub-projects that span fundamental biology, biomaterials innovation, degenerative disease mechanisms, and translational sciences.

-Together, they form a comprehensive research framework aimed at understanding age-related musculoskeletal decline and advancing next-generation strategies for skeletal repair, regeneration, and clinical implementation.
+Together, these sub-projects form a comprehensive research framework aimed at understanding age-related musculoskeletal decline and advancing next-generation strategies for skeletal repair, regeneration, and clinical implementation.

 Age‑Related Musculoskeletal Degeneration